 It’s important to remember that the underwriter is there to help you as much as the lender.
 After all, it’s their job to make sure you don’t sign a mortgage you can’t afford to pay back.

-How long loan underwriting takes can vary widely depending on your individual circumstances.
+If you provide all the necessary paperwork underwriting will typically between two days to a week.
+However, the exact amount of time that loan underwriting will take can vary widely depending on your individual circumstances.
 Some underwriting processes are simple and straightforward.
-On the other hand, complex situations like self-employment can cause the underwriter to ask for more documentation.
+On the other hand,if you don't provide all the documents needed or are in a complex situation like self-employment, that can cause severe delays as the underwriter may ask for more documentation.

 The best thing you can do is provide any documentation in as timely a manner as possible.
 The sooner the underwriter gets all the paperwork they need, the faster they’ll be able to make a decision on your loan.